Tonight is Opening Night for the Prescott Film Festival, and it’s starting off in grand fashion!

 The Prescott Center for the Arts presents the Hunchback of Notre Dame.

-It's the Live Update of the Prescott City Council.
-A Study Session at 2, voting at 3.
+It's the live update of the Prescott City Council meeting.
+Study Session + Voting today.